Vyralmarketing/mustafa-faiz/_posts/2020-06-10-q-how-can-you-buysell-a-home-with-owner-financing.md

 {% include pullquote.html %}

 Now let’s talk about the pros and cons for buyers with owner financing.
-If you can’t get qualified for a regular mortgage, owner financing is the next best vehicle for purchasing a home. **Your monthly mortgage payment will likely be equal to or even less than what you’re paying in rent right now.** Owner financing allows more homebuyers to qualify for a purchase now and refinance later down the road to get more favorable terms.&nbsp;
+If you can’t get qualified for a regular mortgage, owner financing is the next best vehicle for purchasing a home. **Your monthly mortgage payment will likely be equal to or even less than what you’re paying in rent right now.** Owner financing allows more homebuyers to qualify for a purchase now and refinance down the road to get more favorable terms.&nbsp;

-The other pro is the tax benefits I discussed before.
+The other pro is the tax benefits I discussed earlier.
 Owning a home allows you to write off certain expenses to ease your tax burden.

 **The biggest con to buying a home with owner financing is the interest rate.** Regular interest rates are around 3% or 4%, but owner financing rates are from 8% to 10%.
 These aren’t intended to be 30-year mortgages.
 The objective of buying with owner financing is working on your credit after you get the mortgage, then refinancing to a lower rate down the line.&nbsp;